Anima vs AgentMail: Why You Need More Than Just Email

 Migration Path

-If you are already on AgentMail and want to move to Anima, the process is straightforward:- Install the Anima SDK alongside AgentMail
+If you are already on AgentMail and want to move to Anima:- Install the Anima SDK alongside AgentMail

 - Create agents in Anima and set up custom domains